nvasudevan/suyam/suyamSite/content/english/activities/activities-5.md

 ### About Activity

-Suyam Diwali 2020 Celebration at our school in Avadi.
+Suyam Diwali 2020 Celebration at our school in Palavedu Pettai.